zyprex/FLauncher/README.md

 Defects:
 - No plan to support widgets.
+- No plan to support app icon pack.

 The shortcuts are not installed as tranditional way:

-1. On Android Version Lower than 7.1, it's only add to PanelConfig as String.
+1. On Android Version Lower than 8.0, it's only add to PanelConfig as String.
-2. On Android Verision 7.1 or above, it's also add shortcut on AppList context menu as pinned shortcuts.
+2. On Android Verision 8.0 or above, it's also add shortcut on AppList context menu as pinned shortcuts.

 # Prompt Bar